tfgg/yournextmep/_candidates/eu2014/ukip/david-coburn.md

 person: david-coburn
 region: scotland
 party: ukip
-title: Scotland - UKIP - David Coburn
+title: David Coburn is running for MEP in Scotland for UKIP
 incumbent: false
 ---